 The conversion from clock hours to semester credit units is 15 clock hours of lecture, 30 clock hours of lab, or 45 clock hours of externship equals one semester credit unit.
 A clock hour is defined as a 60-minute span of time in which no less than 50 minutes is devoted to actual class instruction, with the remaining portion being designated as a break.
-For financial aid purposes, one semester credit unit is equivalent to 37.5 clock hours.
+For financial aid purposes, one semester credit unit is equivalent to 37.5 clock hours which includes approved outside/homework hours.